 Anza Borrego Desert State Park will blow your mind.
 It’s one of the most remarkable wilderness areas in the United States.
-A mix of natural beauty, vastness, relative obscurity and a challenging, rugged landscape makes this a outdoor playground to intrigue the most jaded of park visitors.
+A mix of natural beauty, vastness, relative obscurity, and a challenging, rugged landscape makes this an outdoor playground to intrigue the most jaded of park visitors.

-This guide offers a general introduction to the park, as well as some suggestions for starting your adventures in Anza Borrego, including lodging, camping, offroad adventures and more.
-For more detailed information on trails, camping and other destinations, check out the additional resources list at the end of this intro guide.
+This guide offers a general introduction to the park, as well as some suggestions for starting your adventures in Anza Borrego, including lodging, camping, offroad adventures, and more.
+For more detailed information on trails, camping, and other destinations, check out the list of the additional resources at the end of this intro guide.

 The park is mostly on the eastern side of San Diego County, with portions touching Imperial County to the East and Riverside County to the North.
 It typically takes a couple of hours to get to Anza Borrego from San Diego or the Inland Empire.

-The Anza Borrego Desert State Park Visitor Center is located just on the outskirts of town, and offers informative exhibits on the park’s natural history, brochures and maps of the park and knowledgable rangers who can answer your questions.
+The Anza-Borrego Desert State Park Visitor Center is located just on the outskirts of town and offers informative exhibits on the park’s natural history, brochures, and maps of the park, and knowledgeable rangers who can answer your questions.

-It’s worth noting that adjacent to the visitor’s center is the Borrego Palm Canyon Campground and Borrego Palm Canyon Trail, both managed by the state park service.
-You could visit Anza Borrego and just hit the visitor’s center, Borrego Palm Canyon campground and trail, and have a terrific trip (throw in some dining in town to keep it civilized.)
+It’s worth noting that adjacent to the visitor’s center are the Borrego Palm Canyon Campground and Borrego Palm Canyon Trail, both managed by the State Park Service.
+You could visit Anza Borrego and just hit the visitor’s center, Borrego Palm Canyon campground, and trail, and have a terrific trip (throw in some dining in town to keep it civilized.)

-I can’t vouch for it personally, but people say good things about the Borrego Valley Inn.
-If you’re looking to really step it up a notch (maybe impress a romantic interest, for instance), La Casa del Zorro Resort and Spa is a posh oasis to return to after a day of desert adventuring.
+I can’t vouch for it personally, but people say good things about the Borrego Valley Inn, an adults-only hotel managed by the same company as the Palm Canyon Hotel and RV Resort.
+If you’re looking to step it up a notch (maybe impress a romantic interest, for instance), La Casa del Zorro Resort and Spa is a posh oasis to return to after a day of desert adventuring.

 Another major factor to consider when first planning a visit to Anza Borrego is the seasons.
 To sum it up, summer might kill you.
 Seriously.
 Anza Borrego is brutally hot in summer, with average daily high temperatures over 100 degrees between June and September.
 It’s not unheard of for summer daytime temperatures to soar past 120 degrees.

-Basically, I consider October through April to be Anza Borrego season.
+I consider October through April to be Anza Borrego season.
 That said, the Anza Borrego Foundation has put together a page offering guidance on visiting the park in summer.
 Even visiting in the cooler months, it’s important to keep some basic safety precautions top of mind.
 Bring LOTS of water and drink it.
-Make sure you have adequate sun protection, including things like hats, sun glasses, sunblock and shade.
+Make sure you have adequate sun protection, including things like hats, sunglasses, sunblock, and shade.

-Also note that cellular service in Anza Borrego is spotty at best.
+Also, note that cellular service in Anza Borrego is spotty at best.
 So bring a paper map or an electronic one that doesn’t require an Internet connection.
-To that end, here is are some helpful guide books and maps that will come in handy when you’re navigating the off the grid.
+To that end, see the end of this post for some helpful guidebooks and maps that will come in handy when you’re navigating off the grid.
 Bringing a compass isn’t a bad idea either.

-California State Parks manages three campgrounds where sites can be reserved online: Borrego Palm Canyon Campground, Tamarisk Grove Campground and Vern Whitaker Horse Camp.
-The park services charges day use fees for Borrego Palm Canyon, Tamarisk Grove, Bow Willow, and Horse Camp campgrounds.
+California State Parks manages three campgrounds where sites can be reserved online: Borrego Palm Canyon Campground, Tamarisk Grove Campground, and Vern Whitaker Horse Camp.
+The park service charges day-use fees for Borrego Palm Canyon, Tamarisk Grove, Bow Willow, and Horse Camp campgrounds.

-The park also maintains several primitive campgrounds which are first-come, first-served.
+The park also maintains several primitive campgrounds that are first-come, first-served.
 These include Bow Willow, Mountain Springs, Blair Valley, Yaqui Well, Yaqui Pass, Culp Valley, Sheep Canyon, Arroyo Salado, Mt.
-Palm Springs and Fish Creek primitive campgrounds.
+Palm Springs, and Fish Creek primitive campgrounds.
 All of the campgrounds offer vaulted toilets, except Yaqui Pass.
 Only Fish Creek and Sheep Canyon sites have fire rings.
 Ground fires are prohibited, so you’ll need to bring a firepit with you if you’ll be staying in one of the campgrounds with no fire rings.
-Here few options for firepits.
+Here are a few options for firepits.